-Forty to eighty percent of female cancer patients become infertile after cancer treatment and for women of child-bearing age, this can be quite devastating, especially if they have yet to start a family.
+Forty to eighty percent of female cancer patients become infertile after cancer treatment and for women of childbearing age, this can be quite devastating, especially if they have yet to start a family.
 With the rising trend of delaying childbearing, more female cancer patients are diagnosed without having completed their families and thus it is vital to provide reliable fertility preservation methods for these young women.

 For women in their 20s and early 30s, fertility preservation most often means using advanced cryopreservation (freezing) techniques to freeze a woman’s oocytes (unfertilized eggs) to store for future use.
 During an egg-freezing cycle, a patient will go through many of the same steps that are involved in a typical in vitro fertilization (IVF) cycle commonly used for women who are having fertility issues.
 These steps include ovulation stimulation, ultrasound monitoring, and egg retrieval.
 After egg retrieval, the eggs are cultured for a few hours and then frozen the same day.
 If the woman is married, she may also choose to have her eggs fertilized and cryopreserved to be implanted at a later date.

 An emerging technique, ovarian tissue freezing, is another option ideal for prepubertal girls, women who cannot delay cancer treatment, or those unwilling to undergo ovarian stimulation.
 It requires surgery to harvest a part of the ovary before cancer treatment that is cryopreserved for later use.
-This healthy ovarian tissue is later grafted back into the pelvic area and then stimulated to produce eggs that can be fertilized through IVF.
+This healthy ovarian tissue is later grafted back into the pelvic area and then stimulated to produce eggs that can be fertilized through in vitro fertilization, IVF.